laflaren/blog/README.md

 # laflaren.github.io/blog
-This is a blog made with CSS and HTML.
+This is a blog.
+Made with CSS, HTML, and JS.